 - 1. A "Keep Frozen" label and a FedEx Class 9 Miscellaneous Dangerous Goods label on shippers containing dry ice. - 2.
 A "Refrigerate" label on shippers containing refrigerant packs. - 3.
 A UN 3373: "BIOLOGICAL SUBSTANCE, CATEGORY B label on all shippers. - 4.
-An "EXEMPT HUMAN SPECIMEN" label on all shippers. - 5.
-An "overpack" label on all shippers - 6.
-Complete the section of the FedEx label that requests the weight of the contents of the shipper, and if applicable, the section that requests the weight of the dry ice contained in the shipper. - 7.
-Place the FedEx label with the appropriate contract laboratory address in a plastic FedEx pouch and attach the window to the cardboard lid of the shipper. - 8.
+An "overpack" label on all shippers - 5.
+Complete the section of the FedEx label that requests the weight of the contents of the shipper, and if applicable, the section that requests the weight of the dry ice contained in the shipper. - 6.
+Place the FedEx label with the appropriate contract laboratory address in a plastic FedEx pouch and attach the window to the cardboard lid of the shipper. - 7.
 Add one additional strip of tape across the FedEx pouch.